-When the cables are up, every hiker must have a permit, most of which are awarded via a preseason lottery that runs March 1-31.
+When the cables are up, every hiker must have a permit; most of these permits are awarded via a preseason lottery that runs March 1–31.
 Winners are notified in mid-April.
 A limited number of permits are available two days in advance throughout the season via a daily lottery on Recreation.gov.
 There are 225 permits for each day available through the preseason lottery and about 50 for each daily lottery.

 During the 2017 season, 19 percent of the 26,963 applications for the preseason lottery were successful; applications for weekdays had a higher success rate than those for weekends.
 Roughly 25 percent of people who apply for the daily lottery win.

 Backpackers should request a Half Dome permit with their wilderness permit through a separate process.

 The preseason lottery costs $6 and there is a $10 permit fee for all winners.